8.1 Provisions

 The Company has given loans to PMUY (Pradhan Mantri Ujjwala Yojana) customers which are shown under Loans in Note-5.
 PMUY loans are given to provide clean cooking fuel to BPL families as per GOI scheme wherein free LPG connections are issued by Oil Marketing Companies (OMCs) to the women belonging to the Below Poverty Line (BPL) households.
 As per the scheme, OMCs are providing an option for interest free loan towards cost of burner and 1st refill to PMUY consumers which is to be recovered from the subsidy amount payable to customer when such customers book refill.

 In case of certain PMUY loans, the Company has determined that there is significant increase in the credit risk.
 The Company considers the probability of default upon initial recognition of the loan and whether there has been a significant increase in credit risk on an ongoing basis throughout each reporting period.
 It considers past experience and time elapsed since the last refill for determining probability of default on collective basis.
-The Company has categorized the PMUY loans wherein credit risk has increased significantly under various categories considering the likelihood of default based on time gap since last refill.
-ECL is provided @70% (2023: based on experience factor) in case of time gap since last refill is more than 6 months but not exceeding 12
+The Company has categorised the PMUY loans wherein credit risk has increased significantly under various categories considering the likelihood of default based on time gap since last refill.
+ECL is provided @70% (2024: @70%) in case of time gap since last refill is more than 6 months but not exceeding 12 months, @ 80% (2024: @ 80%) in case of time gap since last refill is more than 12 months but not exceeding 18 months, @ 90% (2024: @ 90%) in case of time gap is more than 18 months but not exceeding 24 months and @ 100% (2024: @100%) for those consumers who have not taken any refill more than 24 months.
+ECL is provided for the loans where the refill is taken within last 6 months (2024: 6 months) based on experience ratio of more than 6 months (2024: 6 months) as above.
+The PMUY loans are classified as credit impaired as on reporting date considering significant financial difficulty in case the customer has not taken any refill from past 24 months (2024: 24 months).

 D. Excessive risk concentration